 We arrived at Yellowstone around 11:00 a.m. on Tuesday morning after a short drive from Bozeman, MT.

 The first thing to do from that entrance is to go to one of the many visitor centers to watch a short film about the park.
 I was surprised to see a huge post office and beautiful old military fort buildings, which were well maintained, and used for park buildings.
 The thing that surprised me most about Yellowstone was all the people from all over the U.S. and world with huge cameras.
 It was not hugely crowded because of the cool weather they were having and some of the campgrounds were still closed for the season.
 Mammoth Hot Springs was our next stop.
 There were lots of signs explaining the area and also a trail guide with all the scientific explanations for the land formations, with photos and diagrams.
-There were at least a miles worth of boardwalks and stairs to walk on to explore the area safely, because it was not safe to do so otherwise.
+There were at least a miles worth of boardwalks and stairs to walk on to explore the area safely, because it was not safe to do so ot

 After we left there we saw a bunch of people in their cars stopped, watching a small black bear on the side of the road.
 Shortly after we stopped it crossed the road and Cliff got a photo.
 It was really neat to see a bear.
 The kids were in awe too.
 While we were stopped some other unschoolers from San Diego gave us a shout out after seeing our cool bumper sticker.
 They told us big group of unschoolers were at the park.
 I secretly hoped we would meet more at our campsite.

 The only real frustration we had with camping was trying to light our campfire.
 We did not pack lighter fluid and that was what we needed to get it going.
 Some people camped behind us and let us use theirs.
 We also met some unschoolers at our campground who knew Heather and David (people we stayed with the night before in MT).
 It was really cool.
 We got their email address and had fun chatting with them.
 We also met a dad and his son, Steven (10) who were there from Illinois.
 Steven wanted to sleep with us in our tent.
 He loved hanging with our boys.
-Of course, he didn't sleep with us, but it was really cool that he felt so happy and welcomed with us.
+Of course, he didn't sleep with us, but it was really cool that he felt so happy

 We made bean burritos on the Coleman stove the first night.
 It was really tasty.
 We used canned refried beans, flour tortillas, and sour cream.